ryan-wong1/72-Years-of-Shark-Incidents-in-California-DATA-ANALYSIS/README.md

 72 Years of Shark Incidents in California 1950 - 2022

-Data Source = California Department of Fish and Wildlife (CDFW): https://catalog.data.gov/dataset/shark-incident-database-california-56167
+Data Source: California Department of Fish and Wildlife (CDFW) https://catalog.data.gov/dataset/shark-incident-database-california-56167

 This github respository contains the code used for the data cleaning and exploratory process as well as the original and cleaned datasets sourced from 'Shark Incident Database - California' which can be viewed at the link above.